leoluz/vimfiles/README.md

 About
 -----

-This is a project to maintain my NeoVim configuration files.
+This is a project to maintain my Neovim configuration files.
-It uses [Dein](https://github.com/Shougo/dein.vim) approach to manage Vim plugins.

-Fill free to hack around and use these files as you wish but IMHO the best way to learn is doing it by yourself.
+Fill free to hack around and use these files as you wish but the best way to learn is doing it all by yourself.

 Good luck!

 Instalation
 -----------

-For the first time you start Vim it will automatically install all the needed plugins.

 ### Powerline symbols support

-Its necessary to install the preferred powerline fonts:
+Its necessary to install the preferred powerline fonts.

+For example:

     $ brew cask install homebrew/cask-fonts/font-menlo-for-powerline

+You can check [powerline fonts](https://github.com/powerline/fonts) repository for a more complete list of fonts and how to install them.

 After installing just select the powerline version of your font in the terminal or nvim gui of choice.

-### Golang support

-To enable go auto-completion please refer to the [vim-go](https://github.com/fatih/vim-go/blob/master/doc/vim-go.txt) documentation.

-### Typescript support

-To enable Typescript support please refer to the [nvim-typescript](https://github.com/mhartington/nvim-typescript#installation) documentation.
+### Try it not installing anything

+If you want to give this setup a try but don't want to install anything in your OS, you can use the provided docker image.
+In order to do so, make sure you have docker installed and run the provided script:

+    $ ./docker-run.sh

+The first time you run the script it will build the docker image and install all Neovim plugins landing you in a bash terminal with Neovim fully configured.
+Just type `nvim` and give it a try.

 That's it!
-You are ready to go!
-Enjoy!

 Details
 -------